play icon for videos

 What impact reporting software should nonprofits use?

-Nonprofits should prioritize impact reporting software that solves data architecture first: persistent stakeholder IDs that link collection touchpoints without manual reconciliation, built-in qualitative analysis that structures open-ended feedback, multi-stage survey linking, and self-service setup that doesn't require a data engineer.
-Sopact Sense provides all four as core features, not add-ons.
-Enterprise platforms like Qualtrics provide strong analytics but at cost and complexity levels most nonprofits cannot sustain.
+Nonprofits should prioritize impact reporting software with persistent participant IDs that link collection touchpoints without manual reconciliation, built-in qualitative analysis, multi-stage survey linking, and self-service setup that doesn't require a data engineer.
+Sopact Sense provides all four as core features.
+Enterprise platforms like Qualtrics provide strong analytics but at cost and configuration complexity that exceeds most nonprofits' technical capacity.
+Form-only tools produce data but not linked, longitudinal evidence.

 TABLE OF CONTENT